 In addition to relevant legal rights, such as the right to refuse treatment, these also point to the idea that human beings have certain moral rights which relate to basic human interests or entitlements that simply cannot be taken from them, irrespective of how much benefit may accrue to others.

-Useful names and addresses
+Useful names and contact details

 There are many professional organisations who can provide advice and support on ethical issues.
 Some are listed below.